luiswirth/bsc-thesis/src/matter.typ

 mesh information.

-For instance the `SimplexHandle::supersimps` gives us all supersimplicies that are also contained in the mesh, which are exactly all the superstring simplicies.
+For instance the `SimplexHandle::supersimps` gives us all supersimplicies that are also contained in the mesh, which are exactly all the supersequence simplicies.
-The `Simplex::superstring` method however expects a `root: &Simplex`, which gives the context in which we are searching for superstrings.
+The `Simplex::supersequence` method however expects a `root: &Simplex`, which gives the context in which we are searching for supersequences.
 This context is directly provided to the method on the handle, since the mesh knows the cocells of each simplex, which is here chosen as the root, so we don't need to provide this argument ourselves.